ArduPilot/ardupilot/libraries/AP_HAL_QURT/README.md

  * /dev/tty-2: telemetry at 57600
  * /dev/tty-3: RC output (see below)
  * /dev/tty-4: GPS

+You can control which device is used for what purpose with the command line options given above.

 This assumes a GPS that can be powered off 3.3V.
 A uBlox GPS is recommended, although any ArduPilot compatible serial GPS can be used.